United States Penitentiary, Pollock

 The United States Penitentiary, Pollock (USP Pollock) is a high-security United States federal prison for male inmates in unincorporated Grant Parish, Louisiana.
 It is part of the Pollock Federal Correctional Complex (FCC Pollock) and operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility also has an adjacent satellite prison camp for minimum-security male offenders.

 FCC Pollock is located in central Louisiana, approximately 15 miles north of Alexandria.

 Notable incidents

+2001 murder

+On December 14, 2001, USP Pollock had its first homicide when 71-year-old John MacLeod was found unresponsive in a cell in the Special Housing Unit (SHU).
+MacLeod was serving a 235-month sentence for kidnapping and child phonography charges.
+MacLeod's cause of death was determined to be asphyxiation due to a ligature around his neck and severe facial trauma.
+MacLeod's cellmate, Ishmael Petty was then indicted for the murder.
+Petty was serving a lengthy sentence for bank robbery issued in 1998.
+In 2002, he would be sentenced to life in prison for the murder of MacLeod.
+In 2025, Petty would be charged with the murder of another inmate, this time at the federal supermax prison in Florence, Colorado.

 2006 escape

 On April 5, 2006, convicted murderer Richard Lee McNair escaped from USP Pollock.
 McNair's duties in prison included work in a manufacturing area, where he repaired old, torn mailbags.
 He held this position for several months, during which he plotted his escape.
 McNair escaped by constructing an "escape pod," which included a breathing tube, and burying it under a pile of outgoing mailbags.
 At approximately 9:45 AM, prison staff placed the mailbags on a pallet, transported it to a nearby warehouse outside the prison's perimeter fence, and went for lunch.
 McNair then cut himself out of the pod and escaped at 11:00 AM.
 Having observed prison operations and the times when prisoner counts were conducted, McNair knew that his absence would not be discovered until 4:00 PM.
 After an over yearlong manhunt, McNair was captured in New Brunswick, Canada by the Royal Canadian Mounted Police on Oct.
 25, 2007 after being featured on the television program America's Most Wanted.
 Since McNair had previously escaped from a county jail and a state prison in North Dakota in 1987 and 1992, he was classified as a high-escape risk and transferred to the United States Penitentiary, Florence ADX, the federal supermax prison in Colorado which holds inmates requiring the tightest controls.